|< SwiftUI vs Interface Builder and storyboards||Answering the big question: should you learn SwiftUI, UIKit, or both? >|

 So, here goes…

 SwiftUI runs on iOS 13, macOS 10.15, tvOS 13, and watchOS 6, or any future later versions of those platforms.
-This means if you work on an app that must support iOS N-1 or even N-2 – i.e., the current version and one or two before that – then it will be a year or two before you can even think of moving to SwiftUI.
+This means if you work on an app that must support iOS N-1 or even N-2 – i.e., the current version and one or two before that – then you will be limited in terms of the features you can offer.

 However, it’s important you don’t think of SwiftUI as being a multi-platform framework similar to Java’s Swing or React Native.
 The official line seems to be that SwiftUI is not a multi-platform framework, but is instead a framework for creating apps on multiple platforms.

-That might sound the same, but there’s an important difference: Apple isn’t saying that you can use identical SwiftUI code on every platform, because some things just aren’t possible – there’s no way to use the Apple Watch’s digital crown on a Mac, for example, and similarly having a tab bar on a watchOS app just wouldn’t work.
+That might sound the same, but there’s an important difference: Apple isn’t saying that you can use identical SwiftUI code on every platform, because some things just aren’t possible – there’s no way to use the Apple Watch’s digital crown on a Mac, for example.

 No. Many parts of SwiftUI directly build on top of existing UIKit components, such as